spotinst/help/src/docs/ocean/getting-started/aks-test.md

 **Additional Tips**:

 * Azure custom role with Ocean AKS JSON permissions (JSON) should be applied at least 30 minutes before you start the AKS cluster import or migration.
 There is a slight delay in synchronizing permissions with tokens.
 If you perform cluster import immediately after permissions are updated, then you may experience general permission related errors during the cluster import.
-* For initial trial or PoC with view-only access, edit the exported Ocean AKS permissions JSON file to remove all write permissions and keep the read-only permissions then Save with the file with a different name.
+* For initial trial or PoC with view-only access, edit the exported Ocean AKS permissions JSON file to remove all write permissions and keep the read-only permissions then save with the file with a different name.
 Next import the read-only permissions file in the Azure custom role editor.
 This enables you to view Ocean potential savings without enabling the auto-scaling.
 * For Legacy Ocean AKS users, it is recommended to create a new Spot Account for the new Ocean AKS and follow Spot Azure on-boarding steps 3.1 - 3.6 listed above to link the new Spot account to the Azure subscription.
 This enables you to keep your existing old Spot Account to manage Ocean Legacy clusters and gradually migrate them to the new Ocean AKS.
 Then delete the old Spot account when the migration is complete for all Legacy Ocean clusters.
 * To use the same Spot Account to manage both Legacy Ocean and new Ocean AKS clusters, you need to edit the existing **Azure Access Control (IAM) > custom role** (under the Azure subscription) and merge the new [Ocean AKS (JSON) permissions](https://github.com/yaruslavm/spot-Ocean/blob/main/Spot%20Azure%20Infra%20Permissions%20v2.json) to the existing permissions for Legacy Ocean.
 The Azure RBAC custom role will need permissions to manage both independent VMs for Legacy Ocean clusters and permissions to manage node pools (VM Scale Sets VMSS) for new Ocean AKS clusters.
 As shown below you can manage both new Ocean AKS clusters and Legacy AKS clusters in the same Spot Account.